Miszel/live-scoreboard/README.md

 ## To be considered
 - could match be created if both home and away team has the same name?
+- what if board formatting will change? could we reduce impact which it could have on tests?

 ## Specification by example
 1. After adding a match, it is visible on scoreboard and is preceded by index [DONE]